 - Please Note: User MUST have an extension assigned to them before you will be permitted to add a voice mailbox

 To change voicemail options, such as the mailbox number, pin, message waiting indicator or voicemail-to-e-mail settings, click "modify" for the 'Voicemail' box to expand and edit.

 view of screen after 'modify' is pressed:

-To email, go to the voice mailbox instructions and settings to your User, click the "Email Voicemail Configuration Instructions" link under the 'Maintenance' box.
+To email the voice mailbox instructions and settings to your User, click the "Email Voicemail Configuration Instructions" link under the 'Maintenance' box.